-In Part 1, you identified the problem you want to change and the solutions for how to change it.
+In Part 1, you identified the problem you want to change and your SMARTIE demands to address the problem.
 In Part 2, you'll think about how you're going to get your demands met.
 The following sections will walk you through the process of identifying key players in your campaign and mapping everyone's power to help you determine your campaign strategy.